canonical/graylog-k8s-operator/README.md

 ## Description

-Graylog operator for ingesting logs.
+Graylog operator for ingesting logs written for Juju and the Operator Framework.
+Graylog is a leading centralized log management solution built to open standards for capturing, storing, and enabling real-time analysis of terabytes of machine data.

 ## Usage